njpipeorgan/wll-interface/README.md

 ## Neat example

+For a complete walk-through, see [Walk-through](https://github.com/njpipeorgan/wll-interface/wiki/Walk-through) in the Wiki.

 After including `wll_interface.h` and adding *Mathematica* C/C++ IncludeFiles Directory (`$InstallationDirectory/SystemFiles/IncludeFiles/C`) to your compiler's include directories, you are ready to use *wll-interface*.

 Compile the following code into a dynamic library: